postlight/parser/CONTRIBUTING.md

 this extra credit.
 We won't mind if you accidentally file a duplicate report.

-Opening an issue is as easy as following [this link](https://github.com/postlight/mercury-parser/issues/new) and filling out the fields.
+Opening an issue is as easy as following [this link](https://github.com/postlight/mercury-parser/issues/new) and filling out the template.

 ### Security